RaghavSriram72/Hospital-Readmission-Prediction/README.md

 # Predicting Hospital Readmission in Diabetes Patients

-This project explores the use of kNN, Logistic Regression, Random Forest, and Neural Networks to predict hospital readmission in diabetes patients using clinical data and demographic information.
+This project explores the use of kNN, Logistic Regression, Random Forest, and Neural Networks to predict hospital readmission in diabetes patients using clinical data and demographics.

 ## Overview